stewones/flew/docs/core/README.md

 Its concept is fully based on _Reactive_ _Programming_ meaning you're going to fully work using [Observables](https://rxjs-dev.firebaseapp.com/operator-decision-tree).

-Our goal is to write once and deploy everywhere whether using TypeScript, Vanilla.js or Node.js.
+Our goal is to write once and deploy anywhere whether using TypeScript, Vanilla.js or Node.js.
 However in the browser it has a lot of cool features such as cache and state management.
 So that's a big win.